quasarframework/quasar/docs/src/pages/vue-components/list-and-list-items.md

 List Items have the following pre-built child components:
 * **QItemSection** An item section can have several uses for particular content.
 They are controlled via the `avatar`, `thumbnail`, `side` and `top` props.
 With no props, it is just a container for any content you'd like to add.

 * **QItemLabel** An item label is useful for predefined text content within a QItemSection.
-It has two props for the type of label you'd like to achieve. `overline` for a kind heading label and `caption` for a bit lighter colored text for differenitation purposes.
-You can see this demonstrated in the first examples below.
+It has two props for the type of label you'd like to achieve. `overline` for a kind heading label and `caption` for a bit lighter colored text for differentiation purposes.
+You can see the `caption` prop demonstrated in the first examples below.

 ## Installation
 <doc-installation :components="['QList', 'QListItem']" />